-- DJI Mavic Air 2 Drone 48 megapixel camera and 4K video – for aerial photos and video
+- DJI Mavic Air 2 Drone 48 megapixel camera and 4K video – for aerial photos and for aerial photos and video .

 - Nikon 14-30mm f4S – My new Go-To lens for the majority of my interior real estate shots.
 Superb quality.
 Wide enough, without being too wide.

-- Nikon AF-S 20mm f1.8 – Superbly sharp, and preferred when I don’t need to go as wide as 16mm.
+- Nikon AF-S 20mm f1.8 – Superbly sharp, and preferred when I don’t need to go as wide as 14mm.
 Produces stunning stars from bright light points.

 - Nikon 24mm f3.5 PC-E – A Perspective Control lens that allows unique shots and can easily solve a lot of alignment issues.
 Generally used only to solve specific framing requirements.

 - Nikon AF-S 28mm f1.8 – Superbly sharp, and preferred when I don’t need to go as wide as 20mm.
 Also produces stunning stars from bright light points.

-- Nikon AF-S 50mm f1.8 – Used for detail shots where shallow depth of field is required for effect.
+- Nikon AF-S 50mm f1.8 – Back-up lens for detail shots where shallow depth of field is required for effect.

 - Nikon AF-S 85mm f1.8 – Longer than the 50mm.
 Used for detail shots where shallow depth of field is required for effect.